ProtectiveManEgg/mCore-Docs/README.md

 	},
 	terminal = {
-		domination = true,		-- One terminal with both teams able to capture points captureTime = 400,		-- How many points, or how much time (minutes) required to win totalTime = 1,			-- How long (hours) the server will stay valid for defenderMultiplier = 2,		-- How much faster the defenders will rollback the terminal (not for domination-mode)
+		domination = true,		-- One terminal with both teams able to capture points overtime = false,		-- When this is enabled and the server validity timer runs out, the server won't end if the raiders have control over the terminal captureTime = 400,		-- How many points, or how much time (minutes) required to win totalTime = 1,			-- How long (hours) the server will stay valid for defenderMultiplier = 2,		-- How much faster the defenders will rollback the terminal (not for domination-mode)